 What is the festival all about?

-Holi, known as the Festival of Colors, is a vibrant and joyous celebration deeply rooted in Hindu tradition but embraced by people of various cultures and communities worldwide.
+Holi, known as the Festival of Colors, is a vibrant celebration deeply rooted in Hindu tradition but embraced by people of various cultures and communities worldwide.

-This joyous occasion fosters a sense of unity, breaking down barriers as they celebrate life and the beauty of diversity.
+It is an amazing way to celebrate life and the beauty of diversity.
 Don’t we all need a little more good in our lives?
+Especially in 2026!

 Why is it good for kids?

-Holi is particularly beneficial for kids as it offers a unique and enjoyable way for them to experience cultural traditions and foster a sense of unity and joy.
-The festival’s emphasis on colors and playfulness makes it an ideal occasion for children to participate.
+Holi is beneficial for kids as it is an inclusive event that celebrates unity and joy.
+It’s an enjoyable way for them to experience Hindu cultural traditions too.
+The festival’s emphasis on colors and playfulness makes it espeically fun for the young ones.

 Where: Lisse, The Netherlands